biothings/biothings_schema.py/README.md

-schema_explorer
+biothings_schema
 ==========================

-Schema Explorer is a Python Package to help you view, analyze and edit schemas defined in schema.org way
+biothings_schema is a Python Package to help you view, analyze and edit schemas defined in [schema.org](http://schema.org) way

 ``` {.sourceCode .python}
 >>> from biothings_schema import Schema